Have you ever heard this phrase?

 If you want to raise enough money to fully fund your programs, you need to use more than one tool.
 And you need to use the right tools.

 So, what tools do you need?
-Here are 8 that should be sharpened and ready to go in your fundraising toolbox.
+Here are 8 fundraising tools that should be sharpened and ready to go in your fundraising toolkit.

 Any carpenter knows that the right tool will make the job easy.
 And good quality tools in good condition are a joy to use.
-Keep your fundraising tools sharp and everything will get easier.
+Keep your fundraising tools sharp and you’ll always have plenty in your fundraising toolkit to work with, making fundraising easier.